What Is a California Restraining Order and How Does It Work?

 -

-Representatives of county adult protective services agencies
+County adult protective services agencies for vulnerable adults

 -

-Conservators or trustees for elderly or dependent adults
+Conservators of elderly or dependent adults

 -